Jon Irazabal

-Jon Irazabal Iraurgui (born 28 November 1996) is a Spanish professional footballer who last played as either a central defender or a left back for Malaysia Super League club Johor Darul Ta'zim.
+Jon Irazabal Iraurgui (born 28 November 1996) is a Spanish professional footballer who plays as a center-back or left-back for Malaysia Super League club Johor Darul Ta'zim.
 He represented Malaysia twice at international level; however, his Malaysian ancestry was found to be fabricated, and he is currently suspended from all football related activities after being sanctioned by FIFA in September 2025.

 Club career

 Irazabal finished his formation at Danok Bat CF, after having a six-year spell in the youth sides of Athletic Bilbao.
 In 2015, he joined CD Sondika in the regional leagues, and made his senior debut during the campaign.

 In July 2016, Irazabal signed for SD Eibar and was assigned to the farm team in Tercera División.
 On 6 July 2018, he was loaned to Segunda División B side CD Mirandés for one year.

 Irazabal contributed with only five appearances during the whole 2018–19 season, as his side achieved promotion to Segunda División; his contract was automatically extended for a further year.
 On 21 January 2020, he terminated his contract with the club, and signed for SD Leioa in the third division the following day.